-Juanita Campbell Rasmus is a speaker, writer, spiritual director, and contemplative with a passion for seeing people through to their best life.
-She copastors the St. John’s United Methodist Church located in Downtown Houston with her husband, Rudy.
-Beginning with nine existing members in 1992, thousands have joined the St. John’s family making it one of the most culturally diverse congregations in the country.
+Juanita Campbell Rasmus is a speaker, writer, spiritual director, and contemplative.
+She copastors the St. John’s United Methodist Church in downtown Houston with her husband, Rudy.
+Started with nine members in 1992, thousands have joined the St. John's family, making it one of the most culturally diverse congregations in the country.